Delta Reserve vs. Amex Platinum: A Comprehensive Analysis

 Amex Platinum

-• Earning Rates: 5x Membership Rewards points on flights booked directly with airlines or through Amex Travel, 5x points on prepaid hotels booked on Amex Travel, 1x point on other purchases.
+• Earning Rates: 5x points on flights booked directly with airlines or through Amex Travel (on up to $500,000 per calendar year), 5x points on prepaid hotels booked via Amex Travel, 1x on other purchases.

 • Redeeming: Membership Rewards points can be transferred to a variety of airline and hotel partners, redeemed for travel through Amex Travel, used for statement credits, gift cards, and more.